castlegateit/cgit-wp-product-catalogue/README.md

 According to the [WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), product searches will use the `search.php` template.
 This plugin adds the option of using a `search-product.php` template to customize the format of product searches.

+The plugin provides the `get_product_search_form()` function, the `product_search` shortcode, and a product search widget.
+However, these can be considered examples; the exact requirements of your site will probably necessitate a custom search form.

 ## Functions ##

 `get_product($post_id)` returns a `Cgit\Product` object, which is based on the default `WP_Post` object, but has additional properties for the various product details.
 This is provided for convenience, so you don't have to write lots of `get_field()` calls.